 You can contribute up to \$5,000 to the Dependent Day Care Account on a before-tax basis.
-You can use this money to pay yourself back for eligible day care expenses necessary to allow you and your spouse to work.
+You can use this money to pay yourself back for eligible day care or elder care expenses necessary to allow you and your spouse to work.